 Practising meditation helps the individual focus from the outside and material world and refocuses it firmly within.
 Over time and with practice the individual will learn how to silence the chatter of their mind and find answers to problems within themselves.
 Addicts typically seek the solution to their thinking outside of their mind, through the use of drink, drugs, relationships, self-medicating, money, behaviours and food etc. We help our patients to learn meditation and show them how to work it into their daily routine.
 By continuing to practise meditation once they return home, they will grow within themselves and learn powerful self-calming and relaxation techniques.
 Far more effective than drugs and alcohol and far, far safer!

 As well as being a very effective way to relax and calm the mind, Meditation and Mindfulness are also extremely helpful in assisting with the detoxification process, whether it be alcohol, drugs or a behaviour.
 It helps to bring the individual’s thinking into the present moment, the here and now, thus relieving catastrophic thinking and tension related pain in the body.

 Meditation is now recognised medically around the world for its benefits in treating addiction and mental health illnesses.
 Oasis Recovery Communities Runcorn are able to introduce the following popular and highly effective methods of meditation as part of each of our patients individualised treatment programme.

 Mindfulness focuses on the here and now and the individual being present in their own bodies and in the moment.
 It has been proven to assist with cognitive repair and in rewiring the brains pathways.
-It is simplistic in its practise and easy to learn.
+It is simplistic in its practice and easy to learn.
 It is particularly helpful in assisting to alleviate the symptoms of mood disorders and helping to rid the mind of unhelpful and distressing thoughts.
 Combined with a low impact fitness such as Yoga, walking, Tai Chi or swimming it offers added benefits in releasing endorphins and strengthening the physical body.
 Its flexibility allows for it to be practised on an individual basis or within a group.